 Poire de Livre is a good choice if you are looking for pears that can be used for traditional cookery.

-Fill in the form below and we will notify you when Poire de Livre cooking pear trees are back in stock.
+Let me know when Poire de Livre pear trees are back in stock.

 Poire de Livre flowers quite late in the pear blossom season, and it is likely the blossom is not compatible with other pears.
 The tree is reliable, generally free of disease, and bears regularly.